Sircjarr/Kt-Cmd-Args-Parser/README.md

 ```

 ### Mapped args
-Args with a restricted value set can use `parser.optionalMapArg()` or `parser.requiredMapArg()`.
+Args with a restricted value set can use the methods `optionalMapArg` or `requiredMapArg`.
 The following defines a required arg which maps values "easy", "medium", and "hard" to the enums `Mode.EASY`, `Mode.MEDIUM`, and `Mode.HARD` respectively:
 ```kotlin
 val mode: Mode by parser.requiredMapArg(
     "-m", "--mode",